Put Your Microsoft Access Database Online to Share

-Option 1: Access Front-End, Hosted SQL Server Backend.
-If all of your users are working on desktop PCs (or laptops) with Windows and copies of Access, then I recommend using an Access database front-end file (a database that contains your forms, reports, code, etc.) attached to a SharePoint or Microsoft SQL Server to get the data.
+Option 1: Access Front-End, Hosted Server Backend.
+If all of your users are working on desktop PCs (or laptops) with Windows and copies of Access, then I recommend using an Access database front-end file (a database that contains your forms, reports, code, etc.) attached to a Microsoft SQL Server or SharePoint to get the data.
 The benefit of this method is that you get to use your actual Access database as it is now, and you can just move your tables up to SharePoint or SQL Server.
 Relatively easy.

-This is the ONLY OPTION that I recommend if you have a database that needs to be viable for PUBLIC use.
+This is the option that I recommend if you have a database that needs to be viable for public use.
 Every other option on this list is only good for trusted groups where your users have usernames and passwords to log in.
-If you need to be able to collect public data on your web site, or let users to your site view data, then THIS is the only option I recommend.
+If you need to be able to collect public data on your web site, or let users to your site view data, then this is the option I recommend.
 My web sites are all built using ASP and either an Access database or SQL Server for the backend storage.

 - If your database needs full-scale PUBLIC access, with user account creation, logons, shopping carts, and the works, you pretty much need option 3.
 Personally, I use option 3 for just about everything that I do because I love to program in ASP.
 It's fast, easy (for me), and secure.
 But that's just my opinion.